Relationship Astrology

 The Davison Ascendant describes how the relationship presents to the outside world.
 A Leo Ascendant suggests a couple that appears confident, warm, and probably a bit dramatic.
 A Virgo Ascendant suggests a couple that comes across as practical and detail-oriented.
 Because the Davison Ascendant is calculated from a real moment at a real latitude, it is as reliable as any natal Ascendant, unlike the composite Ascendant, which is a midpoint.

 The chart ruler is the planet that rules the Ascendant sign.
 Treat it as the relationship's steering mechanism.
 Its sign, house, and aspects show how the relationship navigates life.
-If the chart ruler is well-aspected and sitting in an angular house, the relationship expresses itself easily.
-If it is in a cadent house under hard aspects from outer planets, the relationship may feel like it never quite gets off the ground, always circling back to the same unresolved dynamics.
+If the chart ruler is well-aspected and sitting in an angular house, the relationship may express itself more easily.
+If it is in a cadent house under hard aspects from outer planets, the relationship may feel like it struggles to gain traction or keeps circling back to unresolved dynamics.

 The Ascendant-Descendant axis is especially informative.
 The 1st house side shows the couple's outward identity.
 The 7th house side shows the dynamic between the two people as partners.
-Benefics (Venus, Jupiter) on either end of this axis suggest the relationship is perceived warmly and that the partnership dynamic runs smoothly.
+Benefics (Venus, Jupiter) on either end of this axis suggest the relationship may be perceived warmly and may have more ease in the partnership dynamic.

 Sun, Moon, and house emphasis

-The Davison Sun is the relationship's purpose: what it exists to express or accomplish.
+The Davison Sun is read as the relationship's purpose: what it seeks to express or accomplish.
 Where the Sun falls by house tells you the arena.
-Davison Sun in the 9th makes the relationship about shared learning, travel, or philosophical growth.
-In the 4th, building a home.
-In an angular house (1st, 4th, 7th, 10th), the relationship has a clear public presence.
+Davison Sun in the 9th points to shared learning, travel, or philosophical growth.
+In the 4th, home and roots come forward.
+In an angular house (1st, 4th, 7th, 10th), the relationship has more public presence.
 In a succedent house (2nd, 5th, 8th, 11th), it is more about building something solid.
-In a cadent house (3rd, 6th, 9th, 12th), the relationship tends toward service, communication, or sacrifice.
+In a cadent house (3rd, 6th, 9th, 12th), the relationship tends toward service, communication, or sacrifice themes.

 The Davison Moon shows the emotional baseline.
 What does the relationship need to feel secure?
-A Davison Moon in Scorpio means the emotional climate runs deep and private.
-Moon in Sagittarius makes it feel like an adventure.
-Hard aspects to the Moon from Saturn or Pluto suggest the relationship's emotional life gets periodically tested.
-Moon and Venus together in the chart show how love manifests; if they aspect each other, the emotional life and the love language are connected.
-If they don't, the couple may feel emotionally close but struggle to express affection, or the reverse.
+A Davison Moon in Scorpio points to a deeper and more private emotional climate.
+Moon in Sagittarius may make the relationship feel exploratory.
+Hard aspects to the Moon from Saturn or Pluto suggest the relationship's emotional life can get tested.
+Moon and Venus together in the chart show how love manifests; if they aspect each other, the emotional life and love language are connected.
+If they do not, the couple may feel emotionally close but need more attention around expressing affection, or the reverse.

 Check which house contains the most planets.
 This is where the relationship concentrates its activity.
-If the 8th house is packed, shared resources, psychological depth, and intimate bonding are central.
-If the 3rd house is packed, the relationship lives through daily communication and local activity.
+If the 8th house is packed, shared resources, psychological depth, and intimate bonding are central topics.
+If the 3rd house is packed, the relationship may live through daily communication and local activity.
 Elemental voids matter here too.
-A chart with no water placements suggests the relationship may struggle with emotional expression.
-No earth suggests trouble with practical, grounded activity.
+A chart with no water placements can point to questions around emotional expression.
+No earth can point to questions around practical, grounded activity.

 Aspect priorities

-Prioritize exact aspects (within 0 to 2 degrees).
-The tighter the orb, the more the aspect defines the relationship.
+Prioritize exact aspects, within 0 to 2 degrees.
+The tighter the orb, the more the aspect defines the relationship chart.
 Among aspect types, conjunctions and oppositions are the most powerful, followed by squares and then trines and sextiles.
-The most exact aspect in the entire Davison chart is the relationship's headline theme, the dynamic it keeps returning to regardless of circumstances.
+The most exact aspect in the entire Davison chart is a candidate headline theme, a dynamic the relationship may keep returning to.

-Sun, Moon, and Venus in harmonious aspect to each other is one of the strongest indicators of a connection that works on multiple levels: identity, emotion, and love all pulling in the same direction.
-Saturn in harmonious aspect to the Sun or Moon adds durability.
-Uranus adds excitement but also instability, and its role depends heavily on whether it forms trines (stimulating growth) or squares (creating chaos).
+Sun, Moon, and Venus in harmonious aspect to each other is one of the stronger indicators of a connection that works on multiple levels: identity, emotion, and love pulling in the same direction.
+Saturn in harmonious aspect to the Sun or Moon adds durability testimony.
+Uranus adds excitement but also instability, and its role depends heavily on whether it forms trines, which can stimulate growth, or squares, which can create disruption.

 Timing with transits and progressions

 Because the Davison is a real chart, transiting planets form valid aspects to it.
-Saturn crossing the Davison Ascendant or Sun tends to coincide with a period of testing: a move, a career change, a conversation that redefines the relationship's terms.
-Jupiter transiting the Davison Venus or 7th house cusp often lines up with expansion, travel, or commitment.
+Saturn crossing the Davison Ascendant or Sun can coincide with a period of testing: a move, a career change, or a conversation that redefines the relationship's terms.
+Jupiter transiting the Davison Venus or 7th house cusp may line up with expansion, travel, or commitment themes.
 Outer planet transits unfold over years and mark longer chapters in the relationship's story.

 You can also run secondary progressions.
-A progressed Davison Sun changing signs often marks a shift in the relationship's identity or direction.
+A progressed Davison Sun changing signs can mark a shift in the relationship's identity or direction.
 Solar arc directions work the same way they do in natal work.
-You can even cast a solar return for the Davison chart, which shows the themes the relationship will face in a given year.
+You can even cast a solar return for the Davison chart, which shows annual themes the relationship may face.

 Some practitioners also run synastry between the Davison chart and each person's natal chart.
-When the Davison Sun or Moon conjuncts a natal angle, the relationship is structurally woven into that person's life.
-When the Davison touches a natal South Node or Vertex, the connection may feel karmic or fated.
+When the Davison Sun or Moon conjuncts a natal angle, the relationship may be structurally important in that person's life.
+When the Davison touches a natal South Node or Vertex, the connection may feel charged, familiar, or tradition-language fated without proving obligation or destiny.

 Use It With Augurine